 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Where do you keep this storage bin filled with outdoor supplies and goodies?
+I keep this storage bin filled with outdoor supplies and goodies under an outdoor table.

 Once everyone is finished playing outside, we typically line everything up for the sun to dry it out.
 After dinner, we place our supplies back into the outdoor container and tuck it away.